The Depo Provera Lawsuit is an ACTIVE Lawsuit

 1. Initial Consultation and Case Evaluation

 The first step in filing a Depo-Provera lawsuit is consulting with an attorney experienced in product liability and pharmaceutical cases.
 During this consultation, your attorney will evaluate your case by reviewing medical records, your history of Depo-Provera use, and your diagnosis of a brain tumor, such as a meningioma.
 The attorney will also assess the strength of your claim based on factors like how long you used the drug and whether you were warned of the potential risks.
+This information will help the attorney decide whether your case would qualify for a Depo-Provera lawsuit under the circumstances of the case.

 2. Gathering Medical Documentation